RetroCro/TurtleWoW-Mods/README.md

 ## SuperWoW
 > made for the 1.12.1 version of World of Warcraft with the purpose of fixing client bugs and expanding the lua-based API used by user interface addons.

 [SuperWoW](https://github.com/balakethelock/SuperWoW) enables a lot of advanced lua features that are not available in the vanilla client.
 Lots of addons utilize or are greatly enhanced by it.
+It also doubles the macro character limit - up to 511 characters.

 1. Download the [latest release zip file](https://github.com/balakethelock/SuperWoW/releases/tag/Release).
 2. Put SuperWoWhook.dll and the other files into your main TWoW folder.